tjmoon0104/pytorch-tiny-imagenet/README.md

 ### Installation

-If you are familiar with poetry, you can install dependencies with poetry install.
+If you are familiar with [uv](https://docs.astral.sh/uv/getting-started/installation/), you can install dependencies with `uv sync`.
 Otherwise, you can install dependencies with requirements.txt

 **Trouble shooting** with OpenCV [here](https://github.com/NVIDIA/nvidia-docker/issues/864#issuecomment-452023152)

 ### Dataset

-`python prepare_dataset.py` will download and preprocess tiny-imagenet dataset.
+`python src/util/prepare_dataset.py` will download and preprocess tiny-imagenet dataset.
 In the original dataset, there are 200 classes, and each class has 500 images.
 However, in test dataset there are no labels, so I split the validation dataset into validation and test dataset.
 (25 per class)
 Probably not the best train(500), val(25), test(25) splitting method, but I think it's good enough for this project to evaluate transfer learning.